enyojs/enyo-docs/developer-guide/best-practices/dos-and-donts.md

     and will certainly make the program run more slowly due to the extra dispatching taking place for each item.

+* **Don't use the value of an object's `kind` property to determine whether the instance is of a specific kind.**

+    Because of internal changes made in Enyo 2.6, application code should not rely on either the `kind` or the `kindName` property to determine whether an object instance is of a specific kind.
+(In many cases, the `kind` property will not exist at all.)

+    If you need to perform this sort of test, do a direct comparison between constructors instead, e.g.:

+    ```javascript
+        if (inEvent.originator instanceof ExpectedKindCtor) {
+            // do something
+        }
+    ```

+    or

+    ```javascript
+        if (inEvent.originator.ctor === ExpectedKindCtor) {
+            // do something
+        }
+    ```

 * **Don't create unnecessary `Signals` instances.**

     When you have a component that needs to listen for several different